moorepants/eme171/content/pages/instructor-guide.rst

 Groups
 ------

-Students are in groups of 2 for the lab assignments.
-The first part, they are randomly chosen in the first session.
-TA/Instructor has to make sure to keep track of the people who drop/add to the class later since groups might need adjustments (Rooster is more updated than the Canvas website).
-Create canvas groups letter A through Z so that assignments can be assigned to groups.
+Students will be in groups of 2 for the lab assignments 2 through 5.
+Every student must turn in lab 1.
+The TA should create canvas groups letter A through Z for random pairs of students before the second lab and announce these to the students.
+The students can see and message their partner when they log in to canvas.

 For the second part of the class (lab 4 and 5), students self organize to form groups of 2.
 If one student remains without a group, the student should be